-Fitting and maintaining tyres to ensure safety and long tyre life is a skilled job that must be carried out correctly.
+Fitting and maintaining tyres to ensure safety and long-life is a skilled job that must be carried out correctly.
 Checks and maintenance are just as important.

 Wheels, fixings, torquing

 All refitted wheels should be rechecked for tightness using a calibrated torque wrench after the vehicle has covered 40-80 kilometres or after 24 hours.
-Your Tructyre Technician will give each driver advice and information on which wheels require re-torquing, as well as the torque settings required.
+Your Tructyre commercial tyre technician will give each driver advice and information on which wheels require re-torquing, as well as the torque settings required.

 Preventing wheel loss

 Wheel loss is rare but can have catastrophic results.
 Investigation has shown that the majority of cases are caused by one of the following errors:

 Over tightening of fixings